wbadart/willbadart.com/src/posts/2025-11-05-gdp-correction.md

 ---
+title: Correction for "GDP for Data Science"
 published: 2025-11-25 18:31Z-0600MST
 tags:
 - haskell
 ---

-# Correction for "GDP for Data Science"

 If my blog were Stack Overflow, I think this post would earn me an _Excavator_ badge.